Sahil-A-Mokashi/PointPay-Employee_Rewards_System/README.md

 # PointPay Database Project
 **Project Overview**

-PointPay is a SQL Server-based employee rewards platform developed as part of the Advanced Database assignment.
-The system allows employees to redeem products using cash, reward points or a combination of both, while providing administrators with the ability to manage products, orders, wallets and return requests.
+PointPay is a SQL Server-based Employee Rewards Management System developed as part of the Advanced Database assignment.
+The system enables employees to purchase rewards using cash, reward points, or a combination of both, while allowing administrators to manage products, employee wallets, orders, and return requests.

-The database has been designed following Third Normal Form (3NF) principles to minimise data redundancy and maintain data integrity.
-Business logic is implemented using User Defined Functions (UDFs), Stored Procedures, Triggers, Views, and XML, while SQL Server constraints enforce referential integrity and data validation.

-This README explains each SQL script in the order it should be executed and describes the purpose of every database object created throughout the project.
+The project demonstrates the design and implementation of a fully relational database by applying database normalisation principles, referential integrity, and business rule enforcement.
+The database follows Third Normal Form (3NF) to minimise data redundancy by storing only source data and calculating derived values dynamically whenever required.

+The system is built using several SQL Server database objects, including:

+**Tables** to store employees, wallets, products, orders, order items, wallet transactions and returns.
+**Constraints** (Primary Keys, Foreign Keys, Unique, Check and Default Constraints) to maintain data integrity and enforce valid data.
+**User Defined Functions (UDFs)** to calculate order totals, wallet balances and product availability.
+**Triggers** to automatically update product stock, validate product availability and process refund transactions without manual intervention.
+**Stored Procedures** to perform common business operations such as placing orders, approving returns and redeeming reward points while ensuring transactional consistency.
+**Views** to simplify reporting by combining information from multiple related tables.
+**XML** to demonstrate both importing and exporting structured data, including placing orders using XML input and generating XML reports.
+**Innovation** in the form of a Reward Points Redemption System that extends the existing platform without modifying the database schema.

+All SQL scripts are organised into separate files and should be executed sequentially.
+Each subsequent script depends on the successful execution of the previous one.
+This README describes the purpose of every script, the database objects it creates, and how each component contributes to the overall functionality of the PointPay database.

 # STEP 1 - Create Database